Psychologist vs. Psychiatrist: What’s the Difference?

 To become a psychiatrist: Students must complete a bachelor’s degree (often in biology or chemistry, as preparation for medical school), take the Medical College Admission Test (MCAT), complete four years of medical school, and then complete at least a four-year residency program, which includes both general hospital resident training and clinical work in psychiatry.

 At this point, residents may spend another year as a fellow, focusing on a specialty.
-To become certified and licensed, you must pass a national examination from the American Board of Psychiatry and Neurology, in addition to state exam requirements.
+State medical licensure and specialty board certification are separate; psychiatry board certification is offered by the American Board of Psychiatry and Neurology, in addition to state exam requirements.

 Differences in Training

 After earning their bachelor’s degrees, psychiatrists attend medical school for four years, studying anatomy, biology, chemistry, neurology, pharmacology, and disease.
 Their education is, to a point, identical to that of every other medical student.
-Psychologists do not go to medical school; they may go to graduate school to earn master’s degrees and doctoral degrees in psychology, doing research and studying various aspects of human behavior, emotional health, and therapeutic processes.
+Psychologists do not go to medical school; they may attend graduate school to earn master’s and doctoral degrees in psychology, conducting research and studying various aspects of human behavior, emotional health, and therapeutic processes.

 After psychiatrists earn their MD or psychologists earn their PsyD or PhD, both careers require supervision and clinical practice before going out on their own.

-• For psychologists, this often is a two-year internship or residency in a clinical healthcare situation.
+• For psychologists, this is often a two-year internship or residency in a clinical healthcare setting.

-• For psychiatrists, this is a four-year residency (usually in a hospital) that focuses in large part on the medical and biochemical aspects of mental illness, rotating between various acute-care psychiatric settings and treating patients—including the prescribing of medication—in a variety of situations.
+• For psychiatrists, this is a four-year residency (usually in a hospital) that focuses in large part on the medical and biochemical aspects of mental illness, with rotations across various acute-care psychiatric settings and the prescribing of medication in a variety of situations.

 Why Choose Psychiatry vs. Psychology?

-While both psychiatrists and psychologists work with patients to understand and improve the processes of their brains, the two occupations have very different primary focuses.
+While both psychiatrists and psychologists work with patients to understand and improve their patients’ brain processes, the two occupations have very different primary focuses.

-• If you are more drawn to the role of counselor or therapist—listening to patients, helping them unravel their difficulties, and helping them solve problems primarily through talk therapy, psychology may be the more appropriate path to take.
+• If you are more drawn to the role of counselor or therapist—listening to patients, helping them unravel their difficulties, and solving problems primarily through talk therapy —psychology may be the more appropriate path to take.

 • If you are more interested in the medical aspects of the brain, body, and biochemistry—and in identifying medical or pharmacological treatments for mental illness or behavior disorders—then psychiatry may be a better fit.